-I think Sarah's photography is powerful because she collaborates almost exclusively with her friends, and so she seems to understands what the subject wants to see on the other side of the camera.
-The tones in these photos are ethereal and ephemeral since they were all shot before 7am.
-Knowing that I would appreciate the dreamy, ambient beach backdrop, Sarah suggested I wear clothes in whites or cream to cultivate a softer aesthetic.
-The overcast softens the edges of each picture so that they seem almost intentionally blurred; that effect is certainly a byproduct of the film medium but I like to think think that the salty ocean fog also had something to do with it.
+Sarah's photography is powerful because she collaborates almost exclusively with her friends, and so she seems to understand what parts of themselves her subjects want to see in the photos.
+The tones in these pictures are ethereal and ephemeral since they were all shot before 7am.
+Knowing that I would appreciate the beach's dreamy, ambient backdrop, Sarah suggested I wear clothes in shades of white or cream to cultivate a paler, more muted aesthetic.
+The overcast sky softens the edges of each picture so that they seem almost intentionally blurred; that effect is certainly a byproduct of the medium (film) but I like to think think that the ocean fog also had something to do with it.

 In each of the looks here I pulled from my modest collection of vintage pieces: the high-neck top and skirt are both from Instagram (@minimalismvintage and @mercyvintage) and I bought the pink tulle slip at a flea market in San Diego.
 My high waisted black bikini bottoms are from Target.